U.S. multinationals hit hard by strong dollar, to bleed further into 2015

 Shares in Microsoft, which gets nearly three-quarters of its revenue from overseas, finished off 9.2 percent on Tuesday after it said it was hurt by the strong dollar but gave no specifics.

-Other notables names citing currency headwinds so far in the earnings season include Johnson & Johnson and IBM.
+Other notables names citing currency headwinds so far in the earnings season include Johnson & Johnson (JNJ.N) and IBM (IBM.N).

 Dollar strength already shaved at least $4 billion off U.S. corporate revenue in the third quarter, according to FireApps.
 But actual losses may be much higher as many firms citing currency impacts did not disclose the amount, it noted.